 Board action shall be carefully recorded by the Board Secretary or clerk; when approved, these minutes shall serve as the legal record of official Board actions.
 The written minutes of all meetings shall be approved by vote of the Board and signed by the Board President and the Board Secretary.

-The official minutes of the Board shall be retained on file in the office of the Superintendent and shall be available for examination during regular office hours.
+[See CPC regarding retention of records.]

 Discussions and Limitation